Camille Laurens: Career

 A graduate of humanities, Camille Laurens taught in Rouen in Normandy.
 In 1984, she began teaching in Morocco, where she spent twelve years.
-Since September 2011, she has taught at the Institut d'études politiques de Paris (Sciences Po).
+Since September 2011, she has taught at Sciences Po.

 Between 2007 and 2019, she was a member of the jury for the Prix Femina.
 She had been a member of the Académie Goncourt since 11 February 2020.

-Fiction and Autofiction
+Fiction and autofiction

-Although meant to be read separately, the alphabetical titling of the chapters of four of Camille Laurens’ first novels—Index (1991), Romance (1992), Les Travaux d’Hercule (1994), and L’Avenir (1998)—suggest a tetralogy.
-They are characterized by a high degree of fantasy and what Philippe Savary has described as “an abiding reflection on the relationship between fiction and reality, illusion and truth.”
+Although meant to be read separately, the alphabetical titling of the chapters of four of Camille Laurens' first novels—Index (1991), Romance (1992), Les Travaux d’Hercule (1994), and L’Avenir (1998)—suggest a tetralogy.
+They are characterized by a high degree of fantasy and what Philippe Savary has described as "an abiding reflection on the relationship between fiction and reality, illusion and truth."

 The death of a child in 1994 inspired first Philippe (1995) then, again, Cet absent-là (2004) and a deep transformation of her art away from fiction per se and toward autofiction.
 Thus, from the 1990s onward, she developed an ever more introspective work on the self and her relationship to others, to desire.
 Hence, texts like Dans ces bras-là (2000), Ni toi ni moi (2006) and Romance nerveuse (2010).
 The first of these is awarded both the Prix Femina and the Prix Renaudot des lycéens.

-Essays and Other Publishing Activities
+Essays and other publishing activities

 In addition to fiction, Camille Laurens has authored several essays.
 Les Fiancées du Diable (2011) studies the representation of women in art and the extent to which the feminine is taboo in collective consciousness and, thus, in works of art.
 The act of repetition—whether in serial painting, the poetic rime, or else neurosis—is the subject of Encore et jamais (2013).
-In La Petite Danseuse de quatorze ans (2017), Laurens reconstructs the life of Marie van Goethem, who served as model for Edgar Degas.
+In La Petite Danseuse de quatorze ans (2017), Laurens reconstructs the life of Marie van Goethem, who served as a model for Edgar Degas.

-Since 2002, Camille Laurens has regularly chronicled literary works in national newspapers: notably in “Écritures,” appearing monthly from 2015 to 2019 in Libération and, since 2019, a weekly serial in Le Monde des livres.
+Since 2002, Camille Laurens has regularly chronicled literary works in national newspapers: notably in "Écritures," appearing monthly from 2015 to 2019 in Libération and, since 2019, a weekly serial in Le Monde des Livres.